An Efficient Semi-Streaming PTAS for Tournament Feedback ArcSet with Few Passes: Lower Bounds for Directed Graph Problems

 \begin{itemize} \item If \ttt{INTERSECT}(\ttt{SC}$_{n,p}$) is false then there is no path from $s$ to $t$ since there is no vertex in the red layer that is connected to both the left and right side that is reachable from $s$.
 Therefore the graph cannot be strongly connected. \item If \ttt{INTERSECT}(\ttt{SC}$_{n,p}$) is true then we want to show that the graph is strongly connected.
 First note that every node is reachable from $t$ since we added an edge from $t$ to every other vertex.
 Now if the \ttt{INTERSECT}(\ttt{SC}$_{n,p}$) is true then $t$ is reachable from $s$ which means that every vertex is reachable from $s$.
 Now there are two kinds of vertices: \begin{itemize} \item Vertices that have a path to the last layer.
 In this case every vertex in the last layer is connected to $s$ so $s$ is reachable from the vertex. \item Vertices that do not have a path to the last layer.
 In this case they eventually hit a vertex with no out neighbors to the last layer.
-But in this case we added an edge from this vertex to $s$ so $s$ is reachable from the vertex. \end{itemize} Therefore $s$ is reachable from all vertices and all vertices are reachable from $s$, which means that the graph is strongly connected. \end{itemize}
+But in this case we added an edge from this vertex to $s$ so $s$ is reachable from the vertex. \end{itemize} \end{itemize}

 \end{proof}